 There are several types of trusts, some of the more common of which are discussed below:

 Revocable Living Trust

 A revocable living trust is a trust created during the life of the grantor rather than through a will.
 With a revocable living trust, the grantor maintains complete control over the trust and may amend, revoke, or terminate the trust at any time.
 So, the grantor is able to reap the benefits of the trust arrangement while maintaining the ability to change the trust at any time prior to death.
 The disadvantage of a revocable living trust is that there is no asset protection for the grantor.

 An irrevocable trust is created during the life of the grantor, who thereafter may not change or amend the trust.
 Any property placed into the trust may only be distributed by the trustee as provided for in the trust instrument itself.
 For instance, the grantor can provide that he or she will receive income earned on the trust property.
 The irrevocable trust where the grantor retains the right to income only is a popular tool for asset protection planning.

 A testamentary trust is a trust created by a will.
 Such a trust has no power or effect until the will of the grantor is probated upon his or her death.
 Although a testamentary trust will not avoid the need for probate and will become a public document as it is a part of the will, it can be useful in accomplishing other estate planning goals.
 For instance, the testamentary trust can be used to provide funds for minor children or to prevent the rapid spend down of inherited money.
 One study showed that regardless of how much a child inherited and regardless of their age, all of the inherited money was gone within 18 months.

 HOW CAN I FIND OUT IF I SHOULD HAVE A TRUST?

-I invite you to set up a free, no obligation consultation to discuss your options.
+I invite you to set up an initial consultation to discuss your options.
+The initial consultation lasts one hour and the cost is $300.
 I may be reached at 480-809-1014 or you may email me at email@example.com.